 Every mommy-to-be has experienced heartburn at some point of time during their term.
-In fact, even if you are somebody who’s used to a healthy lifestyle and has never had heartburn ever before, chances stand that you may get heartburn during pregnancy.
-It is actually a very common yet extremely uncomfortable condition.
+In fact, even if you are somebody who’s used to a healthy lifestyle and has never had heartburn ever before, chances stand that you will get heartburn in pregnancy.
+Heartburn is actually a very common yet extremely uncomfortable condition.
 And that is because there are reasons for this:

 - The hormonal changes in the body affect digestion, and often hamper it.
 This leads to heartburn.

-- The same hormones can make the LES relax, causing reflux.
+- The same hormones can make you lower esophageal sphincter relax, causing reflux.

-- Also the growing uterus puts pressure on the stomach by pushing the diaphragm upwards and the food and acids tend to reflux.
+- Also the growing uterus puts pressure on the stomach by pushing the diaphragm upwards and the food and acids tend to reflux, causing a burning sensation.

-And since you are pregnant, and any medicines you have can also directly affect the baby through the placenta, just popping pills will really not be a good idea.
+And since you are pregnant, any medicines you have can also directly affect the baby through the placenta, so just popping pills may not be a good idea unless you have tried natural options.

 Here are a few healthy practices that may help to keep heartburn at bay during pregnancy: